nfrade/gaston/README.md

 gaston
 ======

-Gaston is your favorite handyman, carriying Vigour's evergrowing set of devtools.
+Gaston is your favorite handyman, carrying Vigour's evergrowing set of devtools.

 (*note: Vigour currently uses browserify and less.
 Gaston likes this)